6 Sources

 Copy Link

-US District Judge Rita Lin permanently dismissed the xAI trade secret lawsuit against OpenAI on Monday, ruling that Elon Musk's AI company failed to prove its claims
+US District Judge Rita Lin permanently dismissed the xAI trade secret lawsuit against OpenAI on Monday, ruling it would be "futile" to continue

 1

 .
-Judge Rita Lin found that xAI failed to show OpenAI induced former xAI senior engineer Xuechen Li to divulge confidential information related to the Grok chatbot, or that OpenAI engineers even knew Li might have disclosed any1
+Judge Rita Lin found that xAI failed to demonstrate OpenAI induced former xAI senior engineer Xuechen Li to divulge confidential information related to the Grok chatbot, or that OpenAI engineers even knew Li might have disclosed any proprietary techniques3

 .